 Shreveport is a relatively large city located in the state of Louisiana.
 With a population of 187,112 people and 57 constituent neighborhoods, Shreveport is the third largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shreveport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Shreveport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shreveport are a mix of both white- and blue-collar jobs.
 Overall, Shreveport is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Shreveport who work in sales jobs (11.68%), office and administrative support (11.11%), and healthcare (9.26%).

 The citizens of Shreveport are slightly better educated than the national average of 21.84% for all cities and towns, with 24.69% of adults in Shreveport having a bachelor's degree or advanced degree.

 The per capita income in Shreveport in 2018 was $25,869, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $103,476 for a family of four.
 However, Shreveport contains both very wealthy and poor people as well.